roy1337/FoodPIcker-js-heb/README.md

 Can't decide what to order for dinner? use FoodPicker.

-you can access the project here: https://foodpick.netlify.app/
+You can access and enjoy the app yourself at: https://foodpick.netlify.app/